 Security First – Always

 Online gaming is fun and lets you challenge players from around the world.
-But, fun and accessibility shouldn’t come at the cost of security.
+But, fun and accessibility from gaming shouldn’t come at the cost of security.
+It’s why we encourage a VPN for gaming.
 For example, there is nothing wrong with enjoying public Wi-Fi while you stroll at the mall or enjoy a cup of coffee at a cafe, but you need to understand the risks of using such unsecure networks first.
 It is why we recommend using iProVPN to encrypt communication so that bad actors on the same network cannot intercept your communication.

 Start Browsing Privately!